frank26080115/Bones-3D-Printer/ordered_lessons/lesson9.md

  * pliers for gripping nuts during tightening
  * flush cutters
  * drill and drill bits
- * countersink drill bit
+ * ~~countersink drill bit~~
  * screwdriver set, including torx bits
  * hobby knife (Xacto knife)
  * set of metal files (not computer files...)
+ * something to cut aluminum beams, at least a metal hacksaw, a miter saw of some kind is better
- * something to grind and cut aluminum beams, such as an angle grinder or rotary tool (Dremel tool)
+ * something to grind into aluminum beams, such as an angle grinder or rotary tool (Dremel tool)

 There may have been things I've missed.
 We'll deal with missing stuff as the assembly is being done.